-- Authenticate the identity of subscribers before permitting access to the system or applications. - Manage privileges of subscribers to limit subscribers to their assigned roles. - Generate and archive audit records for all transactions (see Section 5.4.
+Authenticate the identity of users before permitting access to the system or applications.

+- Manage privileges of users to limit users to their assigned roles. - Generate and archive audit records for all transactions (see Section 5.4.
 Audit Logging Procedures). - Enforce domain integrity boundaries for security critical processes. - Support recovery from key or system failure.